capensis/canopsis/sources/docs/fr/guide-developpement/struct-event.md

     // /!\ The following is optional /!\

-    "timestamp":        // UNIX timestamp for when the event  was emitted (optional: set by the server to now) - value field is `number` type
+    "timestamp":        // UNIX timestamp for when the event  was emitted (optional: set by the server to now) - value field is an integer `number` type
     "output":           // Message - value field is `string` type "long_output":      // Description - value field is `string` type }